laithrasheed/Data-Science-Projects/Computer Vision with CCTV/Readme.md

     - `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`

 **Example**: I want to automate the process of tracking `requirements.txt` file as follows:
-- I have created manually a new file named `update-reqs.ps1` in Computer Vision with CCTV direcotry.
+- I have created manually a new file named `update-reqs.ps1` in Computer Vision with CCTV directory.
 - I have added the below script:

 ```powershell